dbu9/sciencechronicle.org/content/en/news/researchers-identify-mechanisms-of-dna-repair-in-heat-resistance-bacillus-spores/index.md

 The researchers identified a novel set of proteins involved in the DNA repair process, which are upregulated specifically in response to extreme heat stress.
 These proteins appear to play a crucial role in the spores' ability to recover from DNA damage caused by high temperatures.

-"Our work has uncovered a previously unknown mechanism for DNA repair in heat-resistant Bacillus spores," Dr. Li Wei noted.
-"This new knowledge could have important implications for the development of novel biotechnological applications and food safety strategies."
+>Our work has uncovered a previously unknown mechanism for DNA repair in heat-resistant Bacillus spores

+Dr. Li Wei noted.

+>This new knowledge could have important implications for the development of novel biotechnological applications and food safety strategies.

 Despite these breakthrough findings, the exact molecular mechanisms underlying the spores' DNA repair at 420 °C remain to be fully elucidated.
 Further studies are needed to unravel the intricate processes involved in this remarkable feat of heat resistance.